METALS-Aluminium hovers near 6-week low, at risk from oversupply

 * China's aluminium output rising since March

-* China aluminium output cuts could move the needle -analyst (Updates zinc, adds closing prices)
+* China aluminium output cuts could move the needle -analyst (Recasts, adds comment, changes dateline from Sydney)

 By Pratima Desai